FlashpointProject/Shockwave-Projector-Redirector-for-Flashpoint/README.txt

-Shockwave Projector Redirector 1.0.4
+Shockwave Projector Redirector 1.0.5
 By Anthony Kleine

 	The Shockwave Projector Redirector (SPR) allows
 	Shockwave Movies to be played via Flashpoint Redirector.

-	Versions 10.1.1.16 - 12.0.0.111 of the Projector
-	use an identical movie upgraded to the respective Director version.
-Requires LeechProtectionRemovalHelp
+	All versions of the Projector use an identical movie upgraded to the respective Director version.
+Requires LeechProtectionRemovalHelp Xtra.
-	Xtra.

-	Version 11.0.3.466 of the Projector was provided by nosamu.

 Command Line Arguments
 	--setTheMoviePath [Uncommon]